airfuel/airfuel.github.io/README.md

 e.g. Continuing the example from number one.
 If there is an edge from the air force base to end, the "Start Node ID" = 3, "End Node ID" = 4, "End Node's Capacity [S2, S5]" = 999999999999, "Edge's Risk [S2, S4]" = user decides risk, "Cost [S3]" = 0, "End Node's Expected Capacity [S1, S3, S4]" = 999999999999, "Risk + Cost [S5]" = 0.

+(3) "Sink Node ID" on the CSV file must list below it the special END node's assigned ID number.

+e.g. Continuing the above example.
+We would write in row 2, column H the number "4".

-(3) Line 9 of the Client.py program is:
+(4) Line 9 of the Client.py program is:

         data = pd.read_csv("Supply Chain Data - Configuration 3.csv").replace(',', '', regex=True)

 You must change the name of the CSV file being read in.

-(4) Line 20-21 of the Client.py program is:
+(5) Line 20-21 of the Client.py program is:

         sink_node = int(float(data.loc[0, "Sink Node ID"]))